 Second, you have to prove how the defendant breached, or failed to meet, their duty to you.
 For example, if someone was texting while driving when they hit you, they were not being careful and therefore violated their duty of care as a motorist.

-If someone was traveling 5 mph over the speed limit on a near-empty road, you may have a more difficult time proving their lack of reasonable care.
+If someone was traveling 5 mph over the speed limit on a near-empty road, you may have a more difficult time proving their liability.
 In scenarios like this one, a good attorney can help you clarify the law and show exactly how a duty was breached.

-If you sustained a head injury in a car accident, for example, you need to assert that your head would not have been injured if the driver adhered to their duty of care.
+If you sustained a head injury in a car accident, for example, you need to assert that your head would not have been injured if the driver fulfilled to the duty of care.
 You must also prove that any severe headaches came from the accident, and not from a history of migraines.

 Finally, you must show how your injuries affected your physical, financial, and emotional wellbeing.
-If you had to pay for an emergency room visit, for example, your injuries have affected you financially.
-An award or settlement should reimburse you for this, and any other damages you attribute to your injury.
+If you had an emergency room visit, for example, your injuries have affected you financially.
+An award or settlement should compensate you for damages reasonably attributable to your injury.

 Sustaining an injury can cause a multitude of consequences.
-If you spent or lost money as a result of your injury, or saw changes to your quality of life, you can be compensated for the following:
+You can be compensated for the following:

 If you lost a loved one, you can also be reimbursed for the costs of their funeral and burial, and for the loss of that person’s financial and emotional support.